Ebba Haslund

-Ebba Margareta Haslund Halvorsen (12 August 1917 – 10 July 2009) was a Norwegian novelist, writer of short stories, playwright, essayist, children's writer, literary critic, radio speaker and politician.
+Ebba Margareta Haslund Halvorsen (12 August 1917 – 10 July 2009) was an American-Norwegian novelist, writer of short stories, playwright, essayist, children's writer, literary critic, radio speaker and politician.

 Early and personal life

 Haslund was born in Seattle, Washington as the daughter of Frantz Philip Haslund (1883–1974) and Ebba Margareta Gillblad (1890–1957).
 Haslund has described her father as an "adventurer", and they travelled regularly during her early life.
 She became a student in 1935, and studied languages in both England, Germany and France before World War II.
 She graduated from the University of Oslo in 1941 with the cand.philol. degree.
 In 1940 she married businessman Sverre Fjeld Halvorsen (1910–2005), who was imprisoned at Grini and in Poland during World War II, but survived.

 Haslund used to live in Blommenholm, but died, aged 91, in Oslo.